 How Molly is Taken?

-Molly can be taken in different ways and how quickly the drug reaches the brain depends on how it was taken.
+Molly can be taken in different ways; how quickly the drug reaches the brain depends on how it was taken.
 The faster a drug reaches the brain, the faster the rewarding effects are induced, and the more likely the user is to develop an addiction.
 This is why many users do MDMA snorting.

 When swallowed, the effects of ecstasy can be felt around 30-45 minutes after dosing.
-Snorting the drug will cause these effects to arise more quickly and to be felt more intensely, increasing the risks associated with use.
-This is not to mention the potential damage done to the user’s nasal passages, sinuses, airways, and oropharynx (i.e., mouth and throat).
+Snorting ecstasy will cause these effects to arise more quickly and to be felt more intensely, increasing the risks associated with use.
+This is not to mention the potential damage to the user’s nasal passages, sinuses, airways, and oropharynx (i.e., mouth and throat).

 Boofing is a slang term used to describe the process of ingesting a drug through the anus.
 It’s also called booty bumping, hooping, plugging, butt chugging, or UYB (up your bum).
-Individuals can boof a number of different drugs, including MDMA (Molly), cocaine, meth, and alcohol, but there are several dangers of butt-chugging or boofing drugs – it could even be deadly.
+Individuals can boof Molly or other drugs, including cocaine, meth, and alcohol, but there are several dangers of butt-chugging or boofing drugs – it could even be deadly.

-The reason people take drugs this way is that it results in a faster high.
-The thin surface and a large number of blood vessels in the rectum means substances reach the bloodstream quickly.
+People take drugs this way because it results in a faster high.
+The thin surface and many blood vessels in the rectum mean substances reach the bloodstream quickly.
 It’s why suppositories are an effective medical treatment.
-When you take drugs orally, they must travel through the digestive system before being absorbed into the bloodstream.
+Taking drugs orally must travel through the digestive system before being absorbed into the bloodstream.
 Boofing allows drugs and alcohol to absorb quickly without needing to inject it.

-While drug boofing may seem like just a wild and crazy trend, it isn’t as harmless as it may seem. your rectum is not meant to handle these types of substances.
+While plugging molly may seem like a wild and crazy trend, it isn’t as harmless as it may seem. your rectum is not meant to handle these types of substances.
 The dangers of boofing drugs for your rectum and intestines may include bloody stool, a constant feeling of needing to go to the bathroom, the inability to control bowel movements, and tears in the rectal tissues or membranes.

+Can you snort MDMA?
 Molly powder can be snorted into the nasal cavities using a straw or other paraphernalia.
-When you snort a drug it enters your bloodstream through small blood vessels in your nasal cavities.
+When you snort a drug, it enters your bloodstream through small blood vessels in your nasal cavities.
 Snorting is a common method of ingestion because it produces more rapid and intense effects than taking it orally.

 Get Help.
 Get Better.
 Get Your Life Back.